-The primary purpose of the new Master of Science in Engineering online degree program is to enable employed engineers and computer scientists to augment their technical education beyond the baccalaureate level and to enhance their value to the technical organizations in which they are employed.
-For further information, see http:// www.engineer.ucla.edu.
+The primary purpose of the Master of Science in Engineering online degree program is to enable employed engineers and computer scientists to augment their technical education beyond the Bachelor of Science degree and to enhance their value to the technical organizations in which they are employed.
+For further information, see http://msengrol.seas.ucla.edu.